You probably take your fingers for granted–until they’re stinging from a rogue BB, full of splinters, or freezing cold during a winter-time match.

 Like we mentioned above, the construction and materials of your gloves will mean a lot when it comes to the amount of protection that they offer.

-Some tactical gloves come with padded knuckles or formed plastic protectors to guard the backs of your hands, which can be great for fending off wayward BBs, but will impact your comfort and dexterity.
+Some tactical gloves come with padded knuckles or formed plastic protectors to guard the backs of your hands.
+This can be great for fending off wayward BBs but it will impact your comfort and dexterity.

 Lighter gloves offer better dexterity, but less protection.
 It’s all about what feels the best to you.